…it’s the way that you do it.

 Poor or inappropriate equipment

-It is important to use the right equipment that is set up in the right way for your body whatever activity you are participating in so that you are minimising the amount of effort you need to make.
+With almost any injury some aspect of the equipment can be pointed to as a possible cause.
+To avoid equipment contributing to an injury, it is necessary to meet the following criteria; i) use the right equipment for the task, ii) use the equipment in the right way, which may involve undertaking training iii) have the equipment set up for your particular body, among other things to minimise effort and strain.
+It should be your priority to spend enough money and time to meet the criteria because it is wise never to cut corners or try to save money on the quality of equipment.
 For example, if you use a computer then make sure you have a good mouse and that the screen is set up at the right distance and height or if you run make sure that you have the right kind of running shoes in the right size for your foot type and the surface you are running on.

 Posture (this section is under construction).